nicholaswilde/recipes/docs/ingredients/simple-syrup.md

 ### Step 1

 In a pot, bring granulated sugar and water to a boil while stirring occasionally.
-Remove from heat and stir in dark rum.
+Remove from heat and stir in alcohol (optoinal) such as dark rum.
 Let cool to room temperature.

 !!! tip